 According to Jana Tulloch, an HR professional for the software company DevelopIntelligence, applicants should never "ask anything basic about the company or the position they are applying for; candidates should not be saying anything that indicates they have not done their research."

-In other words, don’t you dare ask questions that can be answered with a simple Google search.
-It’s lazy, and shows a lack of work ethic.
-For more great tips, check out this primer on How to Fireproof Your Career.
+In other words, don't you dare ask questions that can be answered with a simple Google search.
+It's lazy, and shows a lack of work ethic.
+And for more great tips, don't miss the 25 Ways to Make a Good First Impression Every Time.